codywimbert/codywimbert.github.io/index.md

     </div>

     <p class="intro">
       Hey there, welcome to my humble web portfolio!
 The purpose of this page is to document my growth as an IT professional.
-A little bit about me:
+If you care to know a bit about my background, please read on:
     </p>

     <p class="intro">